Harvest Moon (video game)

 Harvest Moon, known in Japan as Bokujō Monogatari (牧場物語, lit.
 "Farm Story"), is a farm simulation role-playing video game developed by Amccus for the Super Nintendo Entertainment System.
 The game was first released in Japan by Pack-In-Video in 1996, in North America by Natsume Inc. in 1997, and in Europe by Nintendo in 1998.
-The European version shipped with language localizations for Germany and France.
-It is the first game in the long-running Story of Seasons video game series, previously known as the Harvest Moon series in western territories.
-The game has been re-released on the Satellaview, Nintendo 3DS, Wii, Wii U and Nintendo Switch.
+It is the first game in the long-running Story of Seasons series (formerly known as Harvest Moon in western territories).

+Director Yasuhiro Wada conceived Harvest Moon as a leisurely country-living simulation game that contrasted from the competitive fighting games popular at the time.
+Development took three years, and the game was released late in the Super Nintendo's lifespan, close to the release of next-generation 32-bit hardware.
+Sales were initially low but increased over time, eventually becoming a commercial success.
+The game is considered one of the first farm life simulation games and cozy games.